Hip dysplasia – PAO or short stem prosthesis?

 • Younger patients (15-40 years) with stable cartilage conditions.

-• Mild to moderate osteoarthritis: The method is not suitable if there are already severe signs of wear.
+• Low to moderate osteoarthritis: The method is not suitable when there are already severe wear signs.

 Benefits of PAO